GuillaumeCandela/GuillaumeCandela.github.io/_projects/3_project.md

     </div>
 </div>
 <div class="caption">
     Left: The archive's user interface designed for accessibility and community use.
-Center: 16th-17th century documents from the Rio de la Plata Basin.
-Right: Database structure showing interconnected records of enslaved individuals.
+Center: 16th-century document from the Rio de la Plata Basin.
+Right: Database structure on Google Drive showing records of enslavers and enslaved individuals.
 </div>

 ## Project Mission and Scope